-FMT_MTD.1/CVCA_INI Management of TSF data - Initialization of CVCA Certificate and Current Date

-Hierarchical to: No other components.

-Dependencies: FMT_SMF.1 Specification of management functions

-FMT_SMR.1 Security roles

-FMT_MTD.1.1/ The TSF shall restrict the ability to write the
+FMT_MTD.1/CVCA_INI Management of TSF data - Initialization of CVCA Certificate and Current Date Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/CVCA_INI The TSF shall restrict the ability to write the 1.
+Initial Country Verifying Certification Authority Public Key, 2.
+Initial Country Verifier Certification Authority Certificate, 3.
+Initial Current Date, 4. none . to the Personalization Agent

-CVCA_INI

-- 1. Initial Country Verifying Certification Authority Public Key,

-2. Initial Country Verifier Certification Authority Certificate,

-3. Initial Current Date,

-4. none .

-to the Personalization Agent

-FMT_MTD.1/CVCA_UPD Management of TSF data - Country Verifier Certification Authority to Country Verifier Certification Authority

-Hierarchical to: No other components.

-Dependencies: FMT_SMF.1 Specification of management functions

-FMT_SMR.1 Security roles

-FMT_MTD.1.1/ The TSF shall restrict the ability to update the CVCA_UPD 1.
+FMT_MTD.1/CVCA_UPD Management of TSF data - Country Verifier Certification Authority Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/CVCA_UPD The TSF shall restrict the ability to update the 1.
 Country Verifying Certification Authority Public Key, 2.
-Country Verifier Certification Authority Certificate,
+Country Verifier Certification Authority Certificate, to Country Verifier Certification Authority

-Note 43: The Country Verifying Certification Authority updates its asymmetric key pair and distributes the public key be means of the Country Verifying CA Link-Certificates (cf. [BSI_TR-03110-1]).
+Note 49: The Country Verifying Certification Authority updates its asymmetric key pair and distributes the public key be means of the Country Verifying CA Link-Certificates (cf. [BSI_TR-03110-1]).
 The TOE updates its internal trust-point if a valid Country Verifying CA Link-Certificates (cf. FMT_MTD.3) is provided by the terminal (cf. [BSI_TR-03110-1]).

-FMT_MTD.1/DATE Management of TSF data - Current date

-Hierarchical to: No other components.

-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles

-FMT_MTD.1.1/ DATE The TSF shall restrict the ability to modify the Current date to 1.
-Country Verifying Certification Authority ,

-2. Document Verifier,

-3. Domestic Extended Inspection System.
+FMT_MTD.1/DATE Management of TSF data - Current date Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/DATE The TSF shall restrict the ability to modify the Current date to 1.
+Country Verifying Certification Authority , 2.
+Document Verifier, 3.
+Domestic Extended Inspection System.

-Note 44: The authorized roles are identified in their certificate (cf. [BSI_TR-03110-1]) and authorized by validation of the certificate chain (cf. FMT_MTD.3).
-The authorized role of the terminal is part of the Certificate Holder Authorization in the card verifiable certificate provided by the terminal for the identification and the Terminal Authentication v.1 (cf. [BSI_TR-03110-1]).
+Note 50: The authorized roles are identified in their certificate (cf. [BSI_TR-03110-1]) and authorized by validation of the certificate chain (cf. FMT_MTD.3).
+The authorized role of the terminal is part of the Certificate Holder Authorization in the card verifiable certificate provided by the terminal for the identification and the Terminal Authentication v.1 (cf. to [BSI_TR-03110-1]).

-FMT_MTD.1/CAPK Management of TSF data - Chip Authentication Private Key

-Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/ CAPK The TSF shall restrict the ability to create and load the Chip Authentication Private Key to the Personalization Agent
+FMT_MTD.1/CAPK Management of TSF data - Chip Authentication Private Key Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/CAPK The TSF shall restrict the ability to create and load the Chip Authentication Private Key to the Personalization Agent

-Note 45: The verb "load" means here that the Chip Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
-The verb "create" means here that the Chip Authentication Private Key is generated by the TOE itself (see SFR FCS_CKM.1/CA_STATIC).
+Note 51: The verb "load" means here that the Chip Authentication Private Key is generated securely outside the TOE and written into the TOE memory.
+The verb "create" means here that the Chip Authentication Private Key is generated by the TOE itself (see SFR FCS_CKM.1/STATIC_KEYS).

-FMT_MTD.1/AAPK Management of TSF data - Active Authentication Private Key - AA to none.

-Hierarchical to: No other components.
-Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/ AAPK The TSF shall restrict the ability to load the Active Authentication Private Key to the Personalization Agent
+FMT_MTD.1/AAPK Management of TSF data - Active Authentication Private Key - AA Hierarchical to: No other components.
+Dependencies: FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles FMT_MTD.1.1/AAPK The TSF shall restrict the ability to create and load the Active Authentication Private Key to the Personalization Agent securely outside the TOE and written into the TOE memory.
+The verb "create" means here that the Active Authentication Private Key is generated by the TOE itself (see SFR FCS_CKM.1/STATIC_KEYS).